devenkhatri/dt-n8n-workflow-backups/n8n AI Workflow Bundle/Bonus/n8n/3201-whatsapp-ai-sales-agent.md

 # Workflow Analysis for WhatsApp AI Sales Agent

 ## Description
-This workflow automates customer interactions on WhatsApp using an AI sales agent.
-It leverages OpenAI to understand and respond to customer queries, translates messages for multilingual support, and logs interactions to a Google Sheet for record-keeping and analysis.
+This workflow automates customer interaction on WhatsApp using AI to answer queries and guide sales.

 ## Input Details
-The workflow is triggered by an incoming message to a WhatsApp business account.
+The workflow is triggered by an incoming WhatsApp message received via a webhook.

 ## Process Summary
-The workflow starts by extracting the incoming WhatsApp message.
-It then translates the message to English using an AI translation service.
-The translated message is then processed by an AI chat model (OpenAI) to generate a relevant sales response.
-If needed, the AI response is translated back to the customer's original language.
-Finally, the original message, AI response, and other relevant details are recorded in a Google Sheet.
+First, it checks if the incoming message contains media.
+Then, it retrieves the conversation history from a Google Sheet and constructs a prompt for the Large Language Model (LLM).
+The LLM processes the message and generates a response, ensuring it adheres to a persona and provides relevant answers.
+This response is then formatted and sent back to the customer via WhatsApp.
+Finally, the conversation, including the new message and AI response, is appended to the Google Sheet.

 ## Output Details
-The workflow sends an automated AI-generated response back to the customer via WhatsApp and logs the conversation details into a Google Sheet.
+The workflow sends an AI-generated response back to the customer on WhatsApp and updates a Google Sheet with the conversation history.